- How much is homeowners insurance on a $600,000 house?

 Homeowners insurance for a $600,000 home by credit rating

 Take a look at the table below.
 You can see that a person with an excellent credit rating pays significantly less than someone with a poor credit score.
-Insurers see a poor credit score as a type of financial risk, as it predicts that you are more likely to file a claim.
+Insurers use credit as a measure of financial risk, as statistically lower credit scores are correlated with increased likelihood of filing a claim.

 |---|---|---|